speezepearson/panfig/README.md

 Security: for God's sake, be careful.
 -------------------------------------

-I am putting this here because you should care.
+I am putting this up near the top because you should care.
 **Panfig executes arbitrary code contained in the document being compiled.
 If you invoked Pandoc (+Panfig) on the following document, it would own your computer.**